asmaloney/libE57Format/README.md

     SPDX-License-Identifier: BSL-1.0

-Most of the CMake files, all of the testing files, and a couple of the source files are licensed under the [**MIT** license](https://opensource.org/license/mit/) - see the [LICENSE-MIT](LICENSE-MIT.md) file for details.

-These files contain the following tag instead of the full license text:

-    SPDX-License-Identifier: MIT

 Using SPDX enables machine processing of license information based on the [SPDX License Identifiers](https://spdx.org/ids) and makes it easier for developers to see at a glance which license they are dealing with.